-This image shows the order in which to make connections and settings that are typical to the XI4.
+The images that follow show the order in which to make connections and settings that are typical to the XI4.
 If a custom interconnect drawing was supplied with your system, that drawing is on your Storage Device and shows as a line item on your Sales Order in the Integration section.